In light of the recent attacks on the public at concerts and sporting events, you MUST read this before your next arena outing!

 The fact that you’re even here means you like to be prepared for the unexpected.

-I’ve put together a list of 10 other calamities you’re likely to encounter while traveling the world, available to you for free, in my
+I’ve put together a list of 10 other calamities you’re likely to encounter while traveling the world, available to you for free, in my Travel Smarts Checklist.

 Know the risks; learn the solutions.